Leveraging temporal features of the divergence quantifier of recurrence plot to detect chaos in conservative systems: Performance assessment of as chaos indicator in the original phase space

-Fig.\,\ref{fig:fig9} portrays a series of dynamical maps corresponding to a scan of $[0,2\pi]^{2}$ (top row) and a magnification of it (bottom row) materialised by the red square appearing near the $2:1$ periodic orbit.
+Fig.\,\ref{fig:fig11} portrays a series of dynamical maps corresponding to a scan of $[0,2\pi]^{2}$ (top row) and a magnification of it (bottom row) materialised by the red square appearing near the $2:1$ periodic orbit.
 Each domain is meshed with a regular $400 \times 400$ grid of initial conditions.
 Initial conditions leading to chaotic motions (either with the FLI or $DIV$) are marked in white, whilst regular orbits appear in black.
-Qualitatively, the dynamical maps of the first two columns of Fig.\,\ref{fig:fig9} are similar, meaning that the $DIV$ metric is indeed sound as chaos indicator.
-By plotting the initial conditions for which the labels are in disagreement, we are able to reveal the mismatch set (third column of Fig.\,\ref{fig:fig9}).
+Qualitatively, we found the dynamical maps of the first two columns of Fig.\,\ref{fig:fig11} to be very similar.
+These results support the validity of the $DIV$ quantifier as an indicator of chaos.
+By plotting the initial conditions for which the labels are in disagreement, we are able to reveal the mismatch set (third column of Fig.\,\ref{fig:fig11}).
 The two-scale analysis of the mismatch sets highlights that mismatch points are predominantly concentrated along the edges of the dynamical structures. \\

-In order to compare the dynamical maps more quantitatively, we compute a simple metric with a straightforward interpretation: the probability of agreement $P_{A}$ between the labels produced (chaotic or regular) with either method over a specific domain $D$ (discretised as a regular Cartesian mesh of initial conditions.)
+In order to compare the dynamical maps more quantitatively, we compute a simple metric with a straightforward interpretation: the probability of agreement $P_{A}$ between the labels produced (chaotic or regular) with either method over a specific domain $A$ (discretised as a regular Cartesian mesh of initial conditions.)
 The metric reads

+Note that the scalar $P_{A}$ concatenates the outputs of resolved dynamical maps computed over the domain $A$.
+For $N=500$, we found the $DIV$ quantifier to perform overall very well against the FLI, with a probability of agreement over $95\%$ over the range of nonlinearity parameters $[0.6,4]$, as illustrated in the left panel of Fig.\,\ref{fig:fig12}.
+For $K <1$, the probability of agreement is over $98\%$, just as for the values of $K>2.5$.